Kollur, Bapatla district: Economy

 The village is famous for brick manufacturing.
-The soil which is available at the bank of Krishna river is very good to make bricks.
+The soil which is available at the bank of Krishna River is very good to make bricks.
 Every year millions of bricks are manufactured and transported to nearby districts and far off places like Hyderabad too.
 There are around 400 trucks owned by the local citizens.
 The Brick industry was started first by Sri.
 Koganti Venkata Rattaiah.

 Government and politics

-Gajullanka gram panchayat is the local self-government of the village.
+Kollur gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.